Attitude Adjustment

 The correct beliefs for the situation use at least some of the following non-exclusive concepts.

-Make the right sacrifice
+Make an appropriate sacrifice

-Focus on your strengths:
+1. Focus on your strengths:

 • As we keep attempting things, we’ll learn pretty quickly what we’re good at.